Tips on coping with diarrhoea

 - Protect your mattress – put a large pad or towel on your bed if you are worried about having an accident during the night

-- Leave a night light on near your bed, in the hallway and bathroom so that you can see where you are going and get to the toilet quickly
+- Leave a night light on near your bed, in the hallway and bathroom to light up where you are going so you can get to the toilet quickly

 There are disposable waterproof bed pads made for toddlers during toilet training.
 These can be very handy and help you to feel more secure.
 You can buy these in supermarkets.
 Or your nurse may be able to give you some from the hospital, as they use a similar product.
 You could also contact your local continence advisor by finding them on the Bladder and Bowel Foundation database.